A 13/6-Approximation for Strip Packing via the Bottom-Left Algorithm: The 13/6-Approximation

 In the special case where all rectangles are squares, the \BL\ algorithm on~$\mathcal{I}_\FQW$ has an approximation ratio of~$2$.
 The reason for this is that packing~$\F \cup \Q$ using the~$\FQW$-ordering is identical to packing those squares in decreasing order of size, because placing the squares in~$\F\cup \Q$ by decreasing width coincides with placing them by decreasing height, thus the squares that are packed at the bottom of the strip are exactly the squares from~$\F$, and~$\Q$ is placed by decreasing size on top of~$\F$.
 Baker et al.\cite{BCR1980} showed that a \BL\ packing of squares in decreasing size has at least half of its area occupied by squares.
 Adding further squares of width at least~$W/2$ on top preserves this property.
 Consequently,~$h_\BL(\mathcal{I}_\FQW)\leq 2h_\text{OPT}(\mathcal{I})$ for squares.

-\subsubsection{Lower bounds}
+\subsubsection{Lower Bounds}

 The checkerboard instance of~\cite{BCR1980} gives a lower bound of~$2$ on the approximation ratio of the \BL\ algorithm when squares are packed in order of decreasing size.
-By extending this instance with a row of squares of size~$4$, we obtain the same lower bound for the~$\FQW$-ordering of squares or rectangles, as these size-$4$ squares constitute the set~$\F$.
+The same lower bound holds for the~$\FQW$-ordering as the squares of size~$2-i\epsilon$ constitute the set~$\F$.

 There remains a small gap between the lower bound of~$2$ and our upper bound of~$13/6$ for the approximation ratio of the \BL\ algorithm with~$\FQW$-ordering.
 Closing this gap cannot be achieved merely by analyzing the horizontal strip partition and bounding the area occupied by rectangles in each region, as the following example demonstrates.